Calling APIs

 Gateway timeout

 "recipe execution takes too long" The job took too long to respond.
-The limit for API jobs is 30 seconds.
+The default limit for API endpoints is 30 seconds, which is customizable.

 In addition to the standard error codes in the preceding table, you may see custom response codes as defined in the API recipe.